 Terms And Compliance Risk

 This article is not legal advice, and teams should review their own obligations.
 Still, the risk category is different from official API usage.
 Google's current Google Maps Platform Terms of Service include restrictions on exporting, extracting, or scraping Google Maps Content for use outside the services, and restrictions on caching Google Maps Content except as expressly permitted.
 If your plan depends on scraping Google Maps pages or storing extracted Google Maps Content, do not treat that as equivalent to using an official API.
+For a plain-English, clause-by-clause walkthrough of exactly what the Google Places API terms let you scrape, store, and cache - including the place-ID and 30-day coordinate exceptions - see the dedicated terms explainer.

 There is also a practical compliance issue beyond Google terms.
 Business contact data can include personal data depending on jurisdiction and context.
-Your workflow should have clear acceptable-use boundaries.
-BizCollect publishes an acceptable use policy and security information at /security so teams can evaluate the service in that context.
+Your workflow should have clear acceptable-use boundaries. biz collect publishes an acceptable use policy and security information at /security so teams can evaluate the service in that context.

 When A Scraper Still Makes Sense

 A scraper can make sense for a small, time-boxed investigation where you are not building a durable product dependency, such as manually validating a market or comparing categories during exploratory research.
+If you have decided a scraper is the wrong long-term dependency, the Google Maps scraper API alternative guide shows the JSON-first path in detail, and the Google Places scraper guide compares the DIY, hosted, and API options directly.

 If you do use a scraper, treat it like software you own.
 Write parser tests.
 Track field completeness.
 Store raw run metadata.
 Expect breakage.
 Budget for maintenance.
 Do not assume the lowest advertised scraping price reflects the real cost of keeping the pipeline healthy.